The Great Indian Telecom Wars – A New Day, A New Fight

 Indian Telecom Wars between Reliance JIO, Airtel, Vodafone, and Idea continues as we approach the final stages of Idea and Vodafone merger.
 With Jio’s entry and disruptive pricing, the Telecom sector is going through a rough phase.

-As per a tip to Candytech, JIO has crossed the 200 Million Subscriber mark and is almost at par with Idea Cellular.
+Update 05/July/2018 – At the Reliance AGM today, Mr. Mukesh Ambani Shared that Reliance JIO has crossed the 215 Million Subscriber mark and is almost at par with Idea Cellular.
 It is a big milestone for the company and thanks to JIO, the data consumption in India has increased many folds since its inception.

 Also, JIO has recently launched the new Postpaid Plan that fuels up the telecom war further.